Ada-Developers-Academy/Lister/README.md

 # Lister

-Lister will be an application where users can sign up, create new lists, and add items to those lists.
-Additionally Lister will have the ability to send emails using Resque.
+Lister is an application where users can sign up, create new lists, and add items to those lists.
+Additionally Lister has the ability to send emails using Resque.

+This app can be viewed live at [http://listlister.herokuapp.com](http://listlister.herokuapp.com).

 ## Goals
 + Build a basic rails app.